 If this is the vibe you want, a fountain can be a fitting and memorable design choice.
 However, keep in mind that some clients may find the sounds distracting.

+If you think about going all-in with the interior theme, take inspiration from hair salons and their decor.
+A retro salon is one idea.
 Bold primary colors are a great pick for a retro salon.
 You can stick to a particular decade or mix things up a little.

 But if you decide to go for a retro look, there is some chance that your salon might look dated.
 To avoid this, you should make it clear that the retro décor is intentional.